 Two important things to note here:

-1. Michigan legislators opted not to include a “grandfather clause,” ensuring the changes do not apply to people injured in accidents before the change in the law.
+1. Michigan legislators opted not to include a “grandfather clause,” which would have ensured the changes did not apply to people injured in accidents before the change in the law.
 The result is many of the changes in the current legislation affect people who were injured in accidents many years ago despite the fact that those people paid premiums for better coverage.
 Premiums that were paid were based on higher coverage; now, much of that coverage is reduced or eliminated without any refund to motorists.

 2. While the law went into effect immediately, the public cannot purchase new insurance policies with lower coverage (and supposedly less expensive premiums) until over a year later.
 Insurance companies will benefit from higher profits almost immediately as a result of these changes.